gismastermind/Leaflet-App/README.md

 # LeafletGeodjango
-Web GIS Application Built with Leaflet &amp; geodjngo A repo for web application which uses #Leaflet # Geodjango # Geoserver-React & PostGIS
+Web GIS Application Built with Leaflet &amp; geodjngo A repo for web application which uses
+# Leaflet
+# Geodjango
+# Geoserver-Rest
+# PostGIS